GPP-Woo/GPP-zoeken/README.EN.rst

 |build-status| |coverage| |black| |docker| |python-versions|

-This repository contains the source code for the search component.
+This repository contains the source code for GPP-zoeken.
 To quickly get started, we recommend using the Docker image.
 You can also build the project from the source code.
 For this, please look at `INSTALL.rst <INSTALL.rst>`_.

 Quickstart
 ----------

-1. Download and run woo-search:
+1. Download and run GPP-zoeken:

    .. code:: bash